 The demand for digital access to collections and information is increasing exponentially as reflected in the increasing usage of databases and other LVA resources.
-The Library continues to support this growth by devoting significant resources to increasing the number of items/pages preserved through microfilming and digitization.
+The Library continues to support this growth by devoting significant resources to increasing the number of items/pages preserved through microfilming and digitization, and looking for ways to more quickly make born-digital electronic records accessible.